Tennessee State Tigers football

 The Tennessee State Tigers football program represents Tennessee State University in the sport of American football.
-The Tigers compete in the NCAA Division I Football Championship Subdivision (FCS) as member of the Ohio Valley Conference.
+The Tigers compete in the NCAA Division I Football Championship Subdivision (FCS) as member of the OVC–Big South Football Association.

 History

+NCAA Relegation

+In 1981, the Tennessee State Tigers were relegated from Division I-A to Division I-AA.

 First FBS Victory

 Tennessee State Tigers first FBS victory came in 2017 when they defeated the Georgia State Panthers 17-10 for Georgia State's season home opener.